edenspiekermann/espi-dni/README.md

 ### Deployment

 Deployment to production is automatically carried out as part of the codeship build process.
 When changes are pushed to `master`, all tests are run, and if the build passes, the current state of `master` is deployed to heroku ([https://espi-dni.herokuapp.com](https://espi-dni.herokuapp.com).
 As part of the deployment process, any pending migrations will be run, and the server will be restarted.

+## API Keys

+The application requires API integration with both the Google Analytics API and Slack API.

+### Google API Keys
+To use any of the Google Analytics APIs a Google Client ID and Client Secret are required.
+In production these are added as environment variables `GOOGLE_CLIENT_ID` and `GOOGLE_CLIENT_SECRET`.
+In development the keys can be added directly to the dev.secret.exs file which is is not added to git.

+### Google Analytics API

+The application is using Google Analytics [Realtime API](https://developers.google.com/analytics/devguides/reporting/realtime/v3/).
+This API is currently in limited beta and access must be requested to use the API.

+### Google Oauth2

+The application is using [Google's Oauth2 API](https://developers.google.com/identity/protocols/OAuth2) to retrieve Google Oauth2 access tokens to view Google Analytics on a users behalf.

+### Slack API Keys

+To use any of the Slack APIs a Slack Client ID and Client Secret are required.
+In production these are added as environment variables `SLACK_CLIENT_ID` and `SLACK_CLIENT_SECRET`.
+In development the keys can be added directly to the dev.secret.exs file which is is not added to git.
+This Slack ClientID and Secret are obtained in the Slack [App Management Console](https://api.slack.com/apps/).

+Any requests that are received from slack must contain a token from slack verifying the request is actually coming from slack.
+The token is stored as an environment variable `SLACK_TOKEN` on production and in dev.secrets.exs on development.
+The token can be obtained in the Slack [App Management Console](https://api.slack.com/apps/).

+### Slack Realtime API

+The slackbot connects to a slack team using the Slack [Realtime API](https://api.slack.com/rtm).
+This opens a real-time web socket connection that is managed by the `BotSupervisor` module

+### Slack Web API

+Notifications are sent via the [Slack Web API](https://api.slack.com/web).